 Alright, a little real talk.
 If you’re not used to eating vegetables in larger quantities or on a regular basis, your body may have a few side effects you’re not used to:

-- Asparagus has a tendency to make your pee smell a little off.
-It will pass within 24 hours.
+- Asparagus has a tendency to make your urine smell a little off.
+It’s normal and will pass within 24 hours.

 - If you’ve ever worked with beets, you know they can stain your fingers or other surfaces you may be working on.
 Well, the same can happen with your bowels, so don’t be alarmed if you see a little red/purple!